express-in-code-game/excode-design/project.md

     - very true, it's a poor presentation; the point is to share and idea and find people who have the same problem/goals already
     - please, link me to such games if possible!
 I've been following e-sports for about 10 years and could not find any..
     - for example
-        - this is https://liquipedia.net/starcraft2/Main_Page , probably the best resource for tournaments, and all games there are usual suspects
+        - this is https://liquipedia.net/starcraft2/Main_Page , probably the best resource for tournaments, and all the games there are usual suspects
         - or obviously https://www.twitch.tv/directory,  is there a category for such a game(s)?
     - and main point: it should not be a napkin-game, or 'look-ma-what-i-have-done'; it should be better than Blizzard does things, because it should be open source
     - and better than Microsoft, that just released Age of Empires 2: Definitive Edition and are investing into tournaments and game updates to catch up with Blizzard
     - I'm not mentioning Dota, LoL , CS:GO and stuff like that
-    - those are scenes, those games; they gather 100 000 viewer streams on twitch
+    - those are scenes, those are games; they gather 100 000 viewer streams on twitch
-    - and all games are closed and moneytized, dark and click driven
-    - this game(s) should do all that, but be open source and less stale
+    - this game should do all that, but be open source and less stale
     - and not like Heroes of Might and Magic 3 scene on twitch, where some dudes got the source code, maintain a server and although do it for free, it is again, happening under the carpet, and again, all tournaments are organized via forums and happen rarely
+    - and existing e-sports games are closed source, most dark and click driven, most moneytized
     - hidden, hidden, private, hidden... so I don't think such game exists yet, otherwise we would have noticed it

 ## links